-*Truth be told, I had to delay commenting on this development because I had to finish cooking
+*Truth be told, I had to delay commenting on this development because I had to finish cooking a lasagna.

 **Yes ladies, not only am I a writing genius and great lookin', but I can cook too.
 Drool at will.